warren1215/DjangoStarter/README.md

 1. After cloning repo, navigate to the DjangoStarter directory.

+2. Enter command: *pip install -r requirements.txt* (This installs all the dependencies)

-2. Enter command: *python manage.py runserver*
+3. Enter command: *python manage.py runserver*
       -     If this doesn't work: You probably need to install django.

-3. After starting server, go to 127.0.0.1:8000/Starter in your browser.
+4. After starting server, go to *127.0.0.1:8000/Starter* or *127.0.0.1:8000/Starter/steam* in your browser.